adaskin/adaskin.github.io/docs/_posts/2024-06-05-python-multithread-and-multiprocess-programming-mini-quantum-simulator.md

 # Notes on multithreading
 For those who used to using multithread programming in C/C++ or Java-C#, Python multithreading may be a little surprising at the beginning: Because of global interpreter lock on Python objects(see [GIL](https://wiki.python.org/moin/GlobalInterpreterLock)), if your multithread program( whether it uses threadpools or regular threading) is doing more computations than waiting data on I/O, then it does not provide any speed-up (yes I've also tried this on my mini quantum simulator in different versions :neutral_face:.
 So the regular multiprocessing lib described above should be used for  multithreading of CPU bound tasks.).
-In comparison to [threadpools](https://docs.python.org/3/library/concurrent.futures.html) or implementing with lock on memory, I have observed that the following implementation runs faster **even though it is still slower than serial implementation**:
+In comparison to [threadpools](https://docs.python.org/3/library/concurrent.futures.html) or implementing with lock on memory,  the following implementation runs faster since it does not have lock between threads ( **even though it is still slower than serial implementation because of GIL**):
 ```python
 class ProbThread(Thread):
     def __init__(self, psi, start, end, qshift):